adform/adform-android-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.

+## 2.11.0

+* Added possibility to set width and height for SmartAdSize.
+More info in [Advanced integration of Inline Ad](https://github.com/adform/adform-android-sdk/wiki/Advanced-integration-of-Inline-Ad)

 ## 2.10.0

 * Added possibility to open ad in a internal browser.